slim-template/slim/README.md

 ### Smart text

-The easiest way to combine text and markup is to use the smart text mode.
+The easiest way to combine text and markup is to use the <a name="smarttext">smart text mode</a>.

 Enable the smart text plugin with